 Use this field to enter a debugger command.
 When the breakpoint is triggered, the debugger will execute this command.
 You can use this field to execute arbitrary C statements, change a variable or register, or even set other breakpoints.
-For a more detailed description of commands that can be entered in this field, refer to the section called "Debugger Commands" on page 179.
+For a more detailed description of commands that can be entered in this field, refer to the section called "Debugger Commands" on page 145.
 If you want to use this field to execute a statement in the language you are debugging, you need to use a DO command in front of the statement.
 For example, you could enter DO i = 10 to have the value of 10 assigned to i each time the breakpoint triggered.

 Resume Check this field if you want the program to resume execution after the Execute when Hit command has been completed.
 This capability can be used to patch your code.
 Enabled This field displays the current status of the breakpoint.
 If it is checked, the breakpoint is enabled.
 If it is unchecked, the breakpoint is disabled.
 Value For Break-on-Execute breakpoints this field displays the source line or the assembly line at which the break point is defined.
 For Break-on-Write breakpoints, this field displays the memory contents.
+Clear Click on the clear button to clear the breakpoint and close the dialog.